vishalbakshi/gt_table_demo/README.md

 ### RStudio

-- The `gt` table exports correctly when "Knitting" to Word document
+- The `gt` table exports correctly when "Knitting" `.Rmd` to Word document
 - The `gt` table does not export correctly when Knitting to PDF (table gets cutoff since first column is too wide and colormap does not appear in columns)

 ### VSCode